-When ordering a new DSV or chartering a vessel of opportunity, diving contractors should be able to justify their decision to order a diving system with a bottom mating bell rather than a side mating bell, which would have eliminated the need to work at height.
+When ordering a new DSV or chartering a vessel of opportunity, diving contractors should be able to justify their decision to order a diving system with a bottom mating bell rather than a side mating bell, that would have eliminated the need to work at height.

-If work at height cannot be avoided (bottom mating bells), the next step in the hierarchy of control is to implement control measures to prevent falls.
+If work at height cannot be avoided (bottom mating bells) the next step in the hierarchy of control is to look at preventing falls by implementing control measures.

-In this hierarchy of control for working at height, collective protection that prevents the risk of falls is given priority over PPE (fall arrest equipment) and other measures that can only minimise the height and consequence of a fall.
-There is no protection in a bell, so a guard rail/barrier is higher in the hierarchy than fall arrest equipment.
-Treat the cause, not the effects.
+In this hierarchy of control for working at height collective protection that prevents the risk of falls are given priority over PPE (fall arrest equipment) and other measures that can only minimise the height and consequence of a fall.
+There is no protection in a bell so a guard rail / barrier is higher in the hierarchy than fall arrest equipment.
+Treat the cause not the effects.